 Snowbirds should beware of rentals that do not mention this tax in advance as this can add up to quite an amount by the end of their stay.
 There are also some illegal rentals that do not charge the tax and are therefore not regulated by any governing agency and may not meet the basic standards set by the government.
 Bonaire Lodging offers a wide variety of accommodations for its visitors to suit a range of needs and vacation desires.
 These include:

-- Weather: The winter weather in Bonaire will normally be hot during the day and hot/warm during the night.
+Weather: The fall, winter, and spring weather in Bonaire will normally be hot during the day and hot/warm during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Bonaire you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.